projectcalico/calico/security/auto-host-endpoints.md

 - the IP range used by your Kubernetes nodes.
 This is required so that each node's kubelet can reach the API server.
 - the IP range for your Docker image registries (including the {{site.prodname}} images)

-> Note: some Docker image registries do not maintain whitelists of IPs backing their registry DNS names.
+> Note: Some Docker image registries do not maintain whitelists of IPs backing their registry DNS names.
 > In that case, you may need to ensure that images are available locally.
 > Calico Enterprise provides extra network policy selectors such as a [domain name selector](https://docs.tigera.io/reference/resources/globalnetworkpolicy#exact-and-wildcard-domain-names)
 > that manages the potentially dynamic IPs serving a particular DNS name.